gome0404/Data-Science-Hub-Exploring-Insights-through-Analytics-Projects/README.md

 ### Projects
 #### Project 1

-An international air service provider is expanding into the North American aviation market.
+An international air service provider is expanding into North American aviation market.
 The company's primary business objective is to maximize profitability while maintaining punctuality as a core aspect of its brand identity.
 The overarching goal of this project is to utilize data from over 1 million flights to recommend the most profitable routes using various analytical techniques.